Are socially-aware trajectory prediction models really socially-aware?: Method

 A better approach to cause a collision is to target a specific agent in a specific timestep instead of taking an average over all neighboring agents.
 Then, the model is attacked in a way that the distance of the chosen agent with the candidate agent is decreased in the corresponding timestep until the collision occurs.
 The equation of the hard-attention attack is as follows:

 where $\delta$ is the Kronecker delta function.
-Besides, $W$ is the attention weight matrix and $w_{j,t}$ is the attention weight for the agent $j$ at timestep $t$ of the prediction timesteps.
-The size of $W$ is the same as $D(R)$.
-The target agent $k$ and timestep $m$ refer to the closest agent-timestep in each attack iteration.
-The associated weight to the target agent $w_{k,m}$ is $1$ and others are $0$.
-Indeed, the socially-attended loss is the trace ($\Tr$) of multiplication of $D(R)$ by the transpose of $W$ added with the regularization on the perturbation with the balancing coefficient $\lambda_{R}$ that encourages finding a small perturbation sequence to make a collision.
+Besides, $W$ is the attention weight matrix and $w_{j,t}$ is the attention weight for the agent $j$ at timestep $t$ of the prediction timesteps. \bl{Indeed, the associated weight to the target agent $w_{k,m}$ which is the closest agent-timestep is $1$ and others are $0$.} The socially-attended loss is the trace ($\Tr$) of multiplication of $D(R)$ by the transpose of $W$ added with the regularization on the perturbation with the balancing coefficient $\lambda_r$ that encourages finding a small perturbation sequence to make a collision.